thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker-windows.md

 ## Step 3.
 Running

+Make sure your have [logged in](https://docs.docker.com/engine/reference/commandline/login/) to docker hub using command line.

 Windows users should use docker managed volume for ThingsBoard DataBase.
 Create docker volume (for ex. `mytbpe-data`) before executing docker run command:
 Open "Docker Quickstart Terminal".
 Execute the following command to create docker volume: